 The humanitarian situation in Syria continues to deteriorate.
 More and more people are being made destitute as fighting continues.
 The World Food Programme (WFP) is struggling to meet the urgent food needs of more than five million displaced people in Syria and in neighbouring countries.
 Food operations are severely underfunded, meaning that WFP has been forced to reduce the level of assistance it provides to refugees across the region.

 WFP has three main goals under its Syria response

 1) To deliver food to people affected by conflict, malnourished children, pregnant women and nursing mothers;

 2) To provide emergency food assistance, and;

 3) To offer tailored programmes focusing on relief and recovery, school feeding and nutrition.

-WFP reaches more than four million people every month inside Syria with urgently needed food and provides electronic food vouchers (e-card) to 1.3 million refugees in neighbouring countries.
+WFP reaches more than four million people every month inside Syria with urgently needed food and provides electronic food vouchers (e-card) to up to 1.5 million refugees in neighbouring countries.

 WFP knows that host countries are affected by the burden of the refugee crisis.
-And thanks to the e-card system, WFP has contributed more than US$1 billion into the local economies of the Jordan, Lebanon, Turkey, Iraq and Egypt and has created thousands of local jobs in the food retail sector.
+And, thanks to the food e-card system, WFP has injected more than US$1 billion into the local economies of Jordan, Lebanon, Turkey, Iraq and Egypt and helped create thousands of local jobs in the food retail sector.

 Visit the Syrian Arab Republic newsroom for the latest news releases, stories, photos and publications on the Syria emergency.

 General food distribution

-Every month, WFP distributes family food rations to displaced and conflict-affected families across the country.
+Every month, WFP distributes family food rations to displaced and conflict-affected families across Syria.
 These rations contain staple food items including rice, bulgur wheat, pasta, lentils, canned food, sugar, salt, cooking oil and wheat flour.
-Around four million people benefit from this assistance every month.
+More than four million people benefit from this assistance every month.

 Relief and recovery